Program

 11.00am - Major Concurrent Sessions

-Major Concurrent 4 - City scaping: housing and planning
+Major Concurrent 4 - City shaping: housing and planning

 This session will explore perspectives on a national vision for shaping Australian cities.